VenillaSH/VenillaEngine/README.md

 # VenillaEngine-GIT
 A lightweight 2D Game Engine.<br>
-This is the Git Version.
-THIS IS THE BETA RELEASE
+This is the GIT Version

 ## Compatibillity Notices
 ***Due to Microsoft's Recent Poor decisions with Windows 11, VE will not recieve a Win11 Version as an act of Protest.***